codefoster/codefoster.com/source/_posts/pi-oldnode.md

 date: 2016-06-25
 ---

-I beat my head against a wall for a long time wondering why I wasn&#39;t able to do basic GPIO on a Raspberry Pi using Node.
+I beat my head against a wall for a long time wondering why I wasn't able to do basic GPIO on a Raspberry Pi using Node.
 Even after a fresh image and install, I was getting cryptic node error messages when I ran my basic blinky app.

 Lucky for me (and perhaps you) I got to the bottom of it and am going to document it here for posterity.
-Let&#39;s go.
+Let's go.

 The head beating happened at a hackathon I recently attended with some colleagues.

 The task was simple - turn on an LED.
-It&#39;s so simple that it&#39;s become the &quot;hello world&quot; app of the IoT world.
-There&#39;s zero reason in the world why this task should take more than 10 minutes.
+It's so simple that it's become the "hello world" app of the IoT world.
+There's zero reason in the world why this task should take more than 10 minutes.
 And yet I was stumped.

 After a fresh image of Raspbian, an install of NVM, and then a subsequent installation of Node.js 6.2.2, I wrote a blink app using a variety of modules.
 I used `pi-gpio`, `rpi-gpio`, `onoff`, and finally `johnny-five` and the `raspi-io` driver.